crypto101/book/block-ciphers.rst

 .. figure:: Illustrations/BlockCipher/BlockCipher.svg
    :align: center

-Block ciphers are an example of a symmetric-key encryption scheme, also known as a secret-key encryption scheme.
+Block ciphers are an example of a :term:`symmetric-key encryption` scheme, also known as a :term:`secret-key encryption` scheme.
 This means that the same secret key is used for both encryption and decryption.
-We will contrast this with public-key encryption algorithms, which have a distinct key for encryption and decryption, later in the book.
+We will contrast this with :term:`public-key encryption` algorithms, which have a distinct key for encryption and decryption, later in the book.

 A block cipher is a *keyed permutation*.
 It's a *permutation*, because